-The water source for the Makalapua Project District is the Keauhou Aquifer System, which is comprised of confined aquifer systems.
+The water source for the Makalapua Project District is the Keauhou Aquifer System, which is comprised of basal, high-level and deep-confined freshwater aquifers.
 The current sustainable yield for the aquifer set by the Commission on Water Resources Management is 38 million gallons per day (mgd).
 Current pumpage from the aquifer is approximately 14.5 mgd, and planning studies by DWS indicate a maximum pumping rate with projected demands based on full build out of all projects allowable by County zoning of just over 28 mgd.
 Refer to Appendix "B".